phapi/phapi.github.io/docs/cache/memcached/index.md

 ---
-title: Memcache
+title: Memcached
 excerpt: Do you want to use Memcache as your cache backend?
 Well then you have come to the right place.
 ---

-## Memcache
+## Memcached
-Memcache is a cache package using [Memcache](http://php.net/manual/en/book.memcache.php) as backend.
-Therefor [Memcache](http://php.net/manual/en/book.memcache.php) is required to be install for this package to work.
+Memcached is a cache package using [Memcached](http://php.net/manual/en/book.memcached.php) as backend.
+Therefor [Memcached](http://php.net/manual/en/book.memcached.php) is required to be install for this package to work.
 However, Phapi has one golden rule regarding cache backends:

 > A working cache should **not** be a requirement for the application to work.
 So if Phapi is unable to connect to the cache backend it wont stop the execution.
 Instead the configured cache will be replaced with a dummy cache, <code>new NullCache()</code>.